 Ideal Locations & Space Criteria

-Space requirements of Samosa Singh outlets are flexible and adaptable to many formats which makes it appropriate to all levels of investments and all types of locations.
+Space requirements of Samosa Singh outlets are flexible and adaptable to many formats, which makes it appropriate to all levels of investments and all types of locations.
 A simple kiosk layout would need a minimum of 200-300 square feet, whereas outlets that offer full services require 400-800 square feet based on seating plans and kitchen facilities.

 Street visibility locations on the ground floor work better than upper floors, but locations in a food court are an exception as foot traffic is concentrated.
 The height of the ceiling, the electrical load limit and plumbing systems should be as per the commercial cooking standards and local regulations to ensure a smooth running